AguLeon/MCPWorld/README.md

 The entrypoint script will:
 - Start the Docker containers (with GPU support if available)
 - Prompt you to install applications
-- Optionally run the benchmark suite
+- Prompts the user to run the benchmark suite

 **Options:**
 - `--rebuild`: Force rebuild of Docker images even if they exist